iTwin/platform-api-documentation/apis/overview/authorization.md

 The Client Credential flow provides the ability for a web service (confidential client) to use it&#39;s own credentials, instead of impersonating a user, to authenticate when calling a web service.
 Permissions are granted directly to the application itself by an administrator.
 When the app presents a token to a resource, the resource enforces that the app itself has authorization to perform an action since there is no user involved in the authentication.

 To understand how this flow works, please see the [client credentials flow](/tutorials/authorize-service/#client-credential-flow) section of the [authorize a service application](/tutorials/authorize-service/) tutorial.
-We recommend following the full tutorial to understand the API calls involved in obtaining authorization.
+We recommend following the full tutorial to understand the steps involved in obtaining authorization.

 ## Error responses